- Share this article on Facebook

 On May 21, 1980, George Lucas brought to theaters his sequel to Star Wars: The Empire Strikes Back.
-The Hollywood Reporter's original review, days before the release, is below (including a passage that confuses Yoda and Boba Fett, both of which were new to the series).
+The Hollywood Reporter’s original review, days before the release, is below (including a passage that confuses the names of Yoda and Boba Fett, both of which were new to the series).

 It’s almost too much to expect that a sequel can ever top the success of the original, and I suspect that this will prove the case with The Empire Strikes Back, the continuation of George Lucas’ enormously popular Star Wars.
 Lucas has promised — and drafted — no less than nine episodes to complete his project.
 Empire is labeled “Part V” — the second part of the second series (of three) that will accommodate his overall vision.
 And let’s put all doubts to rest right now.
 While Empire doesn’t quite measure up to Star Wars in the freshness and originality of its script, and the plethora of space operas that has been jamming the screens ever since Star Wars has somewhat lessened the novelty of city-sized ships sailing the stratosphere, nevertheless this 20th Century-Fox release remains a rattling good entertainment, a worthy successor to the original — and far and away the best of its kind since Star Wars itself.